StuTheCato/BMI-calculator/README.md

 # Using

-° Download or copy the Python code.
+° Download or copy the Python code.<br>
-° Go with cmd to the area where the file is stored and type in cmd "python BMI-calculator" to run.
+° Go with cmd to the area where the file is stored and type in cmd "python BMI-calculator" to run.<br>